sakura-computer/amazon_pa_api/README.md

 	puts item_lookup.get.body     # => XML
 ```
-Or, you can set Amazon credentials as hash, like this.
+Or you can set Amazon credentials as hash, like this.
 ```ruby
     credentials = { access_key_id: "Your Amazon AWS access key id",
                     secret_access_key: "Your Amazon AWS secret key",